ooni/spec/nettests/ts-017-web-connectivity.md

 for the domain.
 A successful TLS handhsake, in fact, tells us that the resolved IP addresses are valid for the domain.

+Web Connectivity MUST NOT perform these checks when the input URL is `http://` and an explicit port has been specified.

-### Extension E002: Connectivity step for each redirect
+#### Extension E002: Connectivity step for each redirect

 Rather than using an HTTP client to fetch a webpage, Web Connectivity follows the following algorithm: